Friday, December 17, 2021

 The first problem with the argument is that they target the wrong governmental bodies.
 Segregationist laws were all at the state level, passed by state legislatures and implemented by state and local authorities to protect state Democrat hegemony, so the canary in the coal mine for "Racist Southern Voter Migration" would be at the levels of Government that were the enforcers of state Democrat control, namely state houses and Governor seats.

-So CRA was passed in 1964... so when did the Democrats lose control of Governor seats?
+Since CRA was passed in 1964, when did the Democrats lose control of Governor seats?
 Well...

 The Georgia Governor was dependably Democrat from 1872 to 2003.